GiuseppeGalilei/Unifi-Network-Application/README.md

 Includes:

-- 🐳 Docker compose for deploying Unifi Network Application on DietPi systems, along with instructions
+- 🐳 Docker compose for deploying Unifi Network Application (including mongodb) on DietPi systems, along with instructions
-- 🐳 Docker compose for deploying Unifi Network Application through CasaOS, along with instructions
+- 🐳 Docker compose for deploying Unifi Network Application (including mongodb) through CasaOS, along with instructions
 - 📔 Cheat Sheet and notes about random Ubiquiti stuff

 Feel free to raise issues and share your insights.